MasterGrant137/Erudite/frontend/z-files/kanban_tasks.md

 - TEST mySongs for loading since you added the payload key
 - TEST songPage too for the same reason
+- CONSIDER on SongPage, taking away useParams and putting in song.title, try using useSelector earlier that useEffects

 - BEWARE shared state between mySong and Top Songs, may have been a rendering abnormality but I saw one song go to the front of the list of topSongs when I switched pages, couldn't recreate